Twixes/emdrive/README.md

 | height | `UINT32` | 4 content bytes |
 | seen_at | `TIMESTAMP` | 8 content bytes |

 This sums up to 2067 bytes.
-Rounding up, each row is 4096 bytes (the extra 2029 are reserved as zeroes).
+Rounding up, each row is 4096 bytes (the extra 2029 are just padding).

+> Data stored by Metrobaza on disk is big-endian, meaning that less significant bytes have higher addresses than more significant bytes – this is basically how humans write numbers down.

 ##### Why round up?